 Then grind it to a fine paste and keep it ready.

-Heat 2 tsp of oil in a pan or pressure pan, add jeera seeds, when it splutters, add the ground paste, all the ingredients mentioned under "spice powder" and saute for a few minutes.
+Heat 1-2 tbsp of oil in a pan or pressure pan, add jeera seeds, when it splutters, add the ground paste, all the ingredients mentioned under “spice powder” and saute for a few minutes.
 (Since we have already cooked everything well, we do not have to cook for a long time now)

 Add green peas, 1 cup of water, need salt and pressure cook for 2 whistles.
 Mix well and garnish with coriander leaves.